plackyhacker/plackyhacker.github.io/kernel/doubly-linked-lists.md

 # Doubly-Linked Lists in the Windows Kernel

-Recently I have been studying different Kernel structures and it suddenly occurred to me that there is a pattern used by Microsoft to impleemnt doubly-linked lists within their structures.
+Recently I have been studying different Kernel structures and it suddenly occurred to me that there is a pattern used by Microsoft to implement doubly-linked lists within their structures.
 I'm pretty sure this is common knowledge to a lot of people, but I thought I would put a brief post together explaining them... just in case, like me you need it.

 ## Why Should We Care?

 If you have ever studied Kernel driver exploitation or even done a lab where a custom driver is used to get privilege escalation then you are probably familiar with token stealing shellcode.
-Now, you may have just copied and pasted the shellcode into your exploit but if you understand how the `System` process is enumerated then doesn't that feel a bit better?
+Now, you may have just copied and pasted the shellcode into your exploit (tut tut) but if you understand how the `System` process is enumerated then doesn't that feel a bit better?

-If you didn't just copy and paste the sheelcode and you tried to understand it then you will have noticed that there is a doubly-linked list that you need to traverse until you find the `System` process.
+If you didn't just copy and paste the shellcode and you tried to understand it then you will have noticed that there is a doubly-linked list that you need to traverse until you find the `System` process.
 This is the `ActiveProcessLinks` field in the `_EPROCESS` structure.

 ## Doubly-Linked Lists